Autism Society of Texas: Position Statements

 Health Care & Access To Treatment

-Expand access to high quality, comprehensive, accessible and affordable health care services for all persons with autism.
-Implement the Medicaid State Plan to cover Applied Behavior Analysis (ABA).
-Increase funding for the HHSC Children’s Autism Program.
-Properly fund ECI to ensure that all children in Texas who are eligible for services receive them.
+Eliminate barriers to and expand access to high quality, comprehensive, accessible and affordable health care services for all persons with Autism.
+Codify and expand the use of telemedicine and telehealth.
+Ensure the implementation of the Medicaid State Plan to cover Applied Behavior Analysis (ABA) allows for access for all who would benefit from services statewide.
+Properly fund Early Childhood Intervention (ECI) to ensure that all children in Texas who are eligible for services receive them.

-Support initiatives that would increase the overall employment rate for people with autism.
+Support initiatives that would increase the overall employment rate for people with Autism.
 Presume that they are all capable of competitive employment, community service, volunteerism or appropriate day activities.
-Promote creation of programs to build capacity for providing employment to every person who desires it.
+Promote the creation of programs to build capacity for providing employment to every person who desires it.

 Seek increased access and funding for respite care.
 Improve childcare training, funding, and options for children with disabilities.
-Require autism training for all licensed childcare providers.
+Require Autism training for all licensed childcare providers and ensure that children are allowed equal access to childcare.

 Autism Society of America: National Position Statements